 Risk of rejection

 Simply put, birth parents of children put up for adoption have not signed on to be parents.
 As such, there is no guarantee that even if they desire some contact with the child they placed, that they will commit to the relationship (or be a source of emotional comfort to the child) in the long-term.
 Birth parents withdraw from open adoption relationships with much more frequency than adoptive parents.
-When a birth parent is only sporadically involved or disappears altogether, the emotional consequences for children can be devastating.
+When a birth parent is only sporadically involved or disappears altogether, the emotional consequences, i.e., a deep sense of rejection, for children can be devastating.
 As one adoption advocate puts it, “A child whose biological parent disappears experiences a double whammy.
 He wonders why he was placed to begin with, then feels rejected again because a birth mother no longer visits.”

 There is no silver bullet

 Open adoption is not a panacea for all emotional issues surrounding adoption.
 While open adoption does answer important questions of origin for adoptees, it does not necessarily abate a person’s grief about having been placed.
 It also does not make one immune to emotional complications that can arise from the adoptees’ relationship with his or her birth family.
 One adoptee recalls the anger and confusion she felt when her birth mother informed her that she would raise her biological sister.
 Another expressed fears of alienation and abandonment despite her positive views of being raised in an open adoption.
+In addition, power struggles could arise, where the adoptee could try to play one family against another.
 When it comes to mitigating the emotional consequences of adoption, there simply is no silver bullet.

 The Bottom Line: The outcomes of open adoption are as varied as the families involved.
 Where do you stand?
-Is it right for open adoption to be the accepted standard, or is better for the door to swing both ways?
+Is it right for open adoption to be the accepted standard?